No plan to print currency notes to tide over crisis: FM | Business

 The government had announced a special economic and comprehensive package of Rs 29.87 lakh crore under AtmaNirbhar Bharat (ANB) to combat the impact of the pandemic, to revive economic growth and to bolster employment during 2020-21, she said.

-Replying to another question, Sitharaman said, the impact of the second COVID-19 wave is expected to be muted given localised containment measures and rapid upscaling of the vaccination drive.
+Replying to another question, Sitharaman said, the impact of the second COVID-19 wave is expected to be muted given localized containment measures and rapid upscaling of the vaccination drive.

-The Reserve Bank of India, in its latest Monetary Policy Committee (MPC) resolution of June 4, 2021, has projected India's real GDP to grow at 9.5 per cent in 2021-22, after accounting for the impact of the second wave as compared to its earlier projection of 10.5 per cent, she said.
+The RBI, in its latest Monetary Policy Committee (MPC) resolution of June 4, 2021, has projected India's real GDP to grow at 9.5 percent in 2021-22, after accounting for the impact of the second wave as compared to its earlier projection of 10.5 percent, she said.

-The first auction under the SLTRO was conducted on May 17, 2021, she said, adding, the unutilised portion of notified Rs 10,000 crore is being carried forward in each subsequent auction, until fully utilised or till the last auction to be conducted in October 2021, whichever is earlier.
+The first auction under the SLTRO was conducted on May 17, 2021, she said, adding, the unutilized portion of notified Rs 10,000 crore is being carried forward in each subsequent auction, until fully utilized or till the last auction to be conducted in October 2021, whichever is earlier.

 Three auctions under this scheme have been conducted so far, and SFBs have availed a total amount of Rs 1,640 crore under the scheme, she added.